The MILD Procedure

 Board Certified Doctors

-Patients Seen Within Two Weeks
+Seen Within Two Weeks

-The MILD Procedure For Spinal Stenosis
+The MILD Procedure for Spinal Stenosis

 MILD surgery works by removing excess ligament tissue and bone that contribute to the narrowing of the spinal canal.
 This relieves pressure on the spinal nerves and restores mobility.